Back to Overview Brochures

 The Ultimate in FLIM Time Resolution and Timing Stability

-Electrical time resolution 3.5ps fwhm.
-Timing stability better than 0.4ps rms.
-System IRF <19 ps fwhm including detector and laser.
-No need to record an IRF!
+The electrical time resolution of the bh SPC-180 NX FLIM modules is 3.5ps fwhm, or about 1.5 ps rms [2].
+Timing stability is better than 0.4ps rms.
+The IRF of multiphoton systems is <19 ps fwhm, or 8.3 ps rms, including detector and laser.
+No need to record an IRF for a system this fast!

 Protein Interaction - Quantitative FRET Results